We are losing our glaciers

-On August 18, a public ceremony will be held in Borgarfjordur and researchers from Rice University in Houston will install this plaque.
+On August 18, 2019, they will hold a public ceremony in Borgarfjordur, and researchers from Rice University in Houston will install this plaque.
 This is the first time this will happen in the world.
 I just wonder how many more will follow and if this custom will also follow for other things that are disappearing.

 What actually is a glacier?
 Wikipedia tells us: A glacier is a persistent body of dense ice that is constantly moving under its own weight.
 The USGS says a glacier is an accumulation of crystalline ice, snow, rock, sediment, and often liquid water, that originates on land and moves down-slope under the influence of its own weight and gravity.
 It forms where the accumulation of snow exceeds its ablation over many years, often centuries.

 In the U. S, Mount Rainier in Washington State, with a height of 14.410 feet (4,393 meters) boasts of having the most glaciers of any mountain in the U.S, it has 26.

 The Alps in Europe

 The glaciers in Europe are not faring much better.
 Let’s take a look at the glaciers in the Alps.
 If the greenhouse gas emissions continue to rise, it is said that by the year 2100 some 90% of the glaciers in the European Alps will have disappeared.

 Let us join to put straight those urgent issues our planet is suffering.
-I think we have what can be considered a last chance to make a difference before it really is too late.
+I think we have what we can consider the last chance to make a difference before it really is too late.

 All this melting ice will reshape not only the landscape but many more things.
 It will affect agriculture with its influence on weather patterns.
 It will affect the salinity in the oceans and very well may affect the global ocean currents, as well as tourism to the comfortable areas we all like.

 The huge ice mass loss in Iceland

 Coming back to Iceland, this country loses 11 billion tons of ice mass every year.
-The country can boast of more than 400 glaciers but their death is in near sight.
-The Icelandic glaciers are projected to disappear within 200 years and this will have a tremendous impact on the country.
+The country can boast of more than 400 glaciers, but their death is in near sight.
+They project the Icelandic glaciers to disappear within 200 years, and this will have a tremendous impact on the country.

 Now, just for the sake of discussion, what else can happen when all the glacier weight on the volcanic island of Iceland disappears?
 Of course, the island will rise in elevation a little.
-It will also release a lot of pressure on the volcanic covers so it is possible that the sudden elimination of an ice cap will allow for more activity in the geothermal regions under the island.
+It will also release a lot of pressure on the volcanic covers, so it is possible that the sudden elimination of an ice cap will allow for more activity in the geothermal regions under the island.
 This does not sound good to me.

 The slow-moving cycles of Mother Earth

 From the normal super slow motion of things changing over half a millennium to a more rapid rate of 100 years (or less).
 It is literally happening in front of the eyes of only a few generations.
-What your grandparents saw your grandchildren will only be able to see on film.
+What your grandparents saw, your grandchildren will only be able to see on film.

 The disappearing of the Himalayas as we know it

 Let us go somewhere else in this world, to the famous Himalayan mountains with their stunning landscape.
 Researchers from Columbia University have come up with some worrying data.
-It seems that recently, the glaciers have lost 8 billion tons of water a year, doubling the amount due to melting between 1975 to the year 2000.
+It seems that recently, the glaciers have lost 8 billion tons of water a year, doubling the amount due to melting from 1975 to the year 2000.

 Unknown things are hidden in the ice

 We are finding animal remains in the thawing ice.
 Some of these animals have not been around since the last ice age.
-About 17,000 years ago, the last ice age was coming to a close, then a comet struck near Greenland and the northern area of Canada, plunging the earth into what is called the Younger Dryas event.
+About 17,000 years ago, the last ice age was coming to a close, then a comet struck near Greenland and the northern area of Canada, plunging the earth into what we call the Younger Dryas event.

 Now, with the rapid warming of the globe, these remains are being exposed to the air and they can bring with them bacteria that have not been around for 10s of thousands of years.
-Can you imagine, going through a human catastrophe similar to what the Native Americans experienced with the arrival of Small Pox?
+Can you imagine going through a human catastrophe similar to what the Native Americans experienced with the arrival of Small Pox?